Browse by Medical Category

 Our clinicians employ all available treatments to alleviate patients’ suffering and improve quality of life at any stage of a serious illness, including during curative treatments (such as chemotherapy).
 In this way, palliative care is unlike hospice, which focuses on home care and ceases life-prolonging interventions for patients expected to live six or fewer months.

-Established in 1996, the Palliative Care Service, part of the Department of Medicine, comprises:
+Established in 1996, the Division of Palliative Care & Geriatric Medicine, part of the Department of Medicine, comprises:

 We work closely with the patient's primary care physician and hospital specialists, nurses, chaplains, psychiatrists and pharmacists to help meet the physical, emotional, social and spiritual needs of patients and their families.
-We work with more than 1,500 patients and families every year at the main hospital, the Yawkey Center for Outpatient Care.
+We work with more than 2,000 inpatients and outpatients and their families every year.

 Treatments are unique to each patient and incorporate the patient's goals, hopes, spiritual beliefs, moral values and cultural practices.
 We also encourage families to become part of the treatment process.